 “Because space in News Feed is limited, showing more posts from friends and family and updates that spark conversation means we’ll show less public content, including videos and other posts from publishers or businesses.

 As we make these updates, Pages may see their reach, video watch time and referral traffic decrease.
 The impact will vary from Page to Page, driven by factors including the type of content they produce and how people interact with it.
 Pages making posts that people generally don’t react to or comment on could see the biggest decreases in distribution.
 Pages whose posts prompt conversations between friends will see less of an effect.”

-Basically, the announcement embodied every social marketers’ worst nightmare, and it was unclear how this new directive would affect paid social strategy.
+The announcement embodied every social marketers’ worst nightmare.
+It was unclear how this new directive would affect paid social strategy.
 It was also confusing.
 For some time, Facebook had been pushing features like ad targeting and Instant Articles that benefited brands and publishers.
-With the impending changes to the News Feed algorithm, it seemed like the social media giant had essentially turned its back on Pages.
+With the changes to the News Feed algorithm, it seemed like Facebook had turned its back on Pages.

-Now that a few months have passed since the new algorithm began to roll out, we examine how the changes have impacted brands and businesses on Facebook and what we have learned so far in this new frontier.
+A few months have passed since the new algorithm began to roll out.
+Here, we examine how the changes have impacted brands and businesses on Facebook.
+We also explore what we have learned so far in this new frontier.

 What We Feared Would Happen with the Facebook News Feed Algorithm Changes

 Facebook’s role in the outcome of the 2016 election as a gateway for fake news and tampering by foreign entities was the main motivator in the social network’s sweeping resolutions for 2018.
 It’s worth noting that mere months after the revamp of the News Feed algorithm was announced, Facebook landed in hot water yet again when news of the Cambridge Analytica data breach broke – but that’s a whole other story for another day, and yes the fallout will likely impact how digital marketers plan their social strategy.